Pendennis Castle: History and Stories

 Pendennis Castle dominates a rocky headland high above Falmouth in Cornwall.
 It is one of a handful of distinctive circular artillery forts built during a period of national emergency in the 1540s.

-Explore this emotive castle and discover some of its fascinating historical episodes from the time of Henry VIII to the Second World War.
+Explore this castle’s eventful history, from the time of Henry VIII to the Second World War.

 Key facts about Pendennis Castle

-- The castle was part of national defensive preparations under Henry VIII, from 1539-47.
+- The castle was part of national defensive preparations under Henry VIII, between 1539 and 1547.
 It is one of a small group of artillery forts with a distinctive circular shape designed for 360° defence.

 - With its small garrison of gunners and soldiers, Pendennis Castle kept watch over the Fal estuary and the emerging port of Falmouth for over 400 years.

-- In 1646, an 800-strong Royalist force withstood a bitter siege during the English Civil War, finally surrendering to Parliament with honour after 5 months of fighting.
+- In 1646 an 800-strong Royalist force withstood a lengthy siege during the English Civil War, finally surrendering to Parliament after holding out for five months.

-- The castle was an important supply base for the British Army in France and Portugal during the Napoleonic Wars of the early 1800s.
+- The castle was an important supply base for the British Army in France and Portugal during the Napoleonic Wars of the early 19th century.